kore-ledger/site/content/en/docs/learn/contracts/introduction/_index.md

 ### Distribution
 Once the contract has been defined, it must be included in a governance and associated to a schema so that it can be used by the nodes of a network.
 To this end, it is necessary to perform a governance update operation in which the contract is included in the corresponding section and coded in **base64**.
 If a test battery has been defined, it does not need to be included in the encoding process.

-{{< alert type="warning" title="ATENCIÓN" >}}Since the Kore nodes are in charge of contract compilation, it is necessary that the **base64** includes the contract in its entirety.
+{{< alert type="warning" title="CAUTION" >}}Since the Kore nodes are in charge of contract compilation, it is necessary that the **base64** includes the contract in its entirety.
 In other words, the contract should be written entirely in a single file and encoded.

 This is a current limitation and other alternatives are expected to be available in the future. {{< /alert >}}